 So how does your digicam make 8 million RGB pixels from 4 million green, 2 million red, and 2 million blue pixels?
 It makes an educated guess.
 It makes a very mathematical guess: In the case of a green pixel, it averages the values of the red and blue pixels next to it.
 For red, it averages the four green and four blue pixels touching the red pixel, and likewise for blue.
 (The technical term for this is interpolation or demosaicing.)

-Because of this, Super CCD sensors with 3 MP can produce 6 MP images nearly as good as those from true 6 MP sensors.
+Because of this, Super CCD sensors with 3 MP can produce 6 MP images with quality comparable to a 4.5 MP sensor.

 Foveon, which we’ve already mentioned, takes a different approach.
 Instead of separate sensors next to each other for the primary colors of light, the X3 sensor has three sensor layers: a thin blue-sensitive layer, a green-sensitive layer, and a thicker red-sensitive layer – the whole stack being less than 5µ thick.
 This completely eliminates the need to interpolate and provides the best possible sharpness at a given resolution.